An Overview of On-chip Inductors for Integrated Circuits IC. Types, Pro & Cons

 Is it possible to integrate Inductors on-chip?
 What kind of inductors are available in IC?
 Are they feasible and useful?

-Nowadays since the invention of the Integrated Circuit (IC) in 1959 from Fairchild (now ON Semi), resistors, capacitors, inductors, diodes, transistors or even some kind of sensors can be included on a piece of silicon.
+Since the invention of the Integrated Circuit (IC) in 1959 from Fairchild (now ON Semi), modern technologies allows resistors, capacitors, inductors, diodes, transistors or even some kind of sensors to be integrated into a single silicon die.

-I already talked about the integrated capacitor technologies available on ICs.
-Now it is turn for integrated inductors 🙂
+In a previous article, I reviewed the kind of integrated capacitor technologies available on ICs.
+Now it is time for the integrated inductors 🙂

 IC Inductors Challenges